An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Quantum Linear Systems and the Implementation of the Solver

-\subsubsection{Mathematical Foundation of HHL}
+\subsubsection{Mathematical Foundation of~HHL}

-In~\cite{HHL}, Harrow, Hassidim, and Lloyd developed the HHL algorithm to solve the quantum linear-system problem.
-The fundamental idea behind the HHL algorithm is that the eigenstates of the Hermitian matrix $A$ (noted as $\{\ket{v_j}\}$) form a complete orthonormal basis of $\Cmbb^{N}$ (i.e., $\braket{v_j|v_k} = \delta_{jk}$), and hence the state $\ket{b}$ can always be decomposed by this basis as $\ket{b}= \sum_{j=0}^{N - 1} b_j \ket{v_j}$.
+Harrow, Hassidim, and~Lloyd first developed the HHL algorithm to solve the quantum linear-system problem~\cite{HHL}.
+The~fundamental idea behind the HHL algorithm is that the eigenstates of the Hermitian matrix $A$ (noted as $\{\ket{v_j}\}$) form a complete orthonormal basis of $\Cmbb^{N}$ (i.e., $\braket{v_j|v_k} = \delta_{jk}$), and~hence the state $\ket{b}$ can always be decomposed by this basis as $\ket{b}= \sum_{j=0}^{N - 1} b_j \ket{v_j}$.
 Similarly,

-In other words, the HHL algorithm needs a quantum computer to perform eigen-decomposition of $A$ and eigenvalue inversion.
-Figure~\ref{fig:hhl-general} shows a general description of the circuit that exactly serves the purpose, with an additional $n_d$-qubit data-loading block to load $\ket{b}$ into the quantum computer and $n_d = \lceil \log(N) \rceil$.
+In other words, the~HHL algorithm needs a quantum computer to perform eigen-decomposition of $A$ and eigenvalue inversion.
+Figure~\ref{fig:hhl-general} shows a general description of the circuit that exactly serves the purpose, with~an additional $n_d$-qubit data-loading block to load $\ket{b}$ into the quantum computer and $n_d = \lceil \log(N) \rceil$.

-\subsubsection{Quantum Phase Estimation}
+\subsubsection{Quantum Phase~Estimation}

-The eigen-decomposition requires a subroutine called quantum phase estimation (QPE), as illustrated in the sky blue part of Figure~\ref{fig:hhl-general}.
-Given a unitary matrix $U$ has an eigenstate $\ket{v_j}$ with eigenvalue $e^{2\pi i \theta_j}$, QPE is a quantum algorithm to solve the phase of the eigenvalue ($\theta_j$)~\cite{nielsen2001quantum}.
-After executing the QPE algorithm, the phase angle $\theta$ is stored as the qubit states in a binary representation.
-The qubits carrying the phase information are named ``clock qubits''.
-In the HHL algorithm, if $\ket{v_j}$ is an eigenstate of a Hermitian matrix $A$ with eigenvalue $\lambda_j$, by constructing a unitary matrix $U = e^{itA}$ with a scale factor $t$, the state $\ket{v_j}$ becomes an eigenstate of $U$ with eigenvalue $e^{i t \lambda_j}$.
-Therefore, the eigenvalue $\lambda_j$ can be estimated using the QPE algorithm.
+The eigen-decomposition requires a subroutine called quantum phase estimation (QPE), as~illustrated in the sky blue part of Figure~\ref{fig:hhl-general}.
+Given a unitary matrix $U$ has an eigenstate $\ket{v_j}$ with eigenvalue $e^{2\pi i \theta_j}$, QPE is a quantum algorithm to solve the phase of the eigenvalue ($\theta_j$) \cite{nielsen2001quantum}.
+After~executing the QPE algorithm, the binary representation of the phase angle $\theta$ is stored in a qubit state.
+The~qubits carrying the phase information are named ``clock qubits''.
+In~the HHL algorithm, if~$\ket{v_j}$ is an eigenstate of a Hermitian matrix $A$ with eigenvalue $\lambda_j$, by~constructing a unitary matrix $U = e^{itA}$ with a scale factor $t$, the~state $\ket{v_j}$ becomes an eigenstate of $U$ with eigenvalue $e^{i t \lambda_j}$.
+Therefore, the~eigenvalue $\lambda_j$ can be estimated using the QPE~algorithm.